 Leaving your phone in direct sunlight is never a good idea, but especially if you have problems with overheating.
-Anything left in the sun for long will be heated by it, but since your working phone is already generating some heat on it’s own, it will have harder time cooling off.
-Also additional temperature from sunlight can take it over the threshold where it starts to strain your hardware.
+Anything left in the sun for long will be heated by it, but since your working phone is already generating some heat on its own, it will have a harder time cooling off.
+Also, additional temperature from sunlight can take it over the threshold where it starts to strain your hardware.

 So even though you might do it without thinking – just putting the phone where it’s more comfortable right now – you need to be mindful of this.
 On this note, avoid putting several running gadgets together if a few of them – or even just one – have issues with overheating.
 Doing so may lead to accumulating excess temperature

 Apps are constantly updated, not only to change or improve their functionality but also to solve existing issues or bugs.
 A poorly optimized app can overload your hardware and bugs can lead to performance issues as well.
 Developers seek to root out and solve those issues, improving the performance and decreasing their demand.
 And as we mentioned earlier lesser load on hardware mean less generated heat.